pennyl67/openminted-guidelines/GLOSSARY.md

 ## OpenMinTeD platform

-The OpenMinTeD platform brings together all the services that facilitate the interoperability aspects of the underlying infrastructure \(e.g. registration, search and browsing, creation of workflows, processing, annotation etc.\) and, thus, becomes an infrastructural service of the wider research ecosystem.
+The OpenMinTeD platform brings together all the services that facilitate the interoperability aspects of the underlying infrastructure \(e.g. registration, search and browsing, creation of workflows, processing, annotation, etc.\) and, thus, becomes an infrastructural service of the wider research ecosystem.

 ## publication

-A book, article, etc., that has been made available to the public either via a formal publication service or over the internet and is stored at an archive or repository; for OMTD purposes, this mainly covers scholarly publications.
+A book, article, etc., that has been made available to the public either via a formal publication service or over the internet and is stored at an archive or repository; for OpenMinTeD purposes, this mainly covers scholarly publications.

 ## resource